sujitr/springleaf/spring-rest-provider-with-spring-security/README.md

 Using default security password: 062d0f1c-6a26-4204-8cb0-44327de064f4
 ```

 And after that if you try accessing the REST source link, you should get a 401 HTTP error.
+This is HTTP Basic authentication.

 #### Iteration Two
+Overriding security details in a properties file.
+Still this is HTTP Basic authentication.
+And multiple users cannot be supported here.

+#### Iteration Three
-Configuring custom User and Roles for access restrictions
+Configuring custom User and Roles for access restrictions, by building our own AuthenticationManager configuration.
+The easiest way is to extend an instance of a WebSecurityConfigurerAdapter and override whatever we need, then expose that adapter as a bean.
+However HTTP Basic authentication is unavailable here : Spring Security now presents you a basic form to enter your credentials.

+#### Iteration Four
+In order to restore the HTTP Basic authentication, we override another configuration() method from the extended WebSecurityConfigurerAdapter.